raylutz/daffodil/README.md

 ![daffodil_logo](https://github.com/raylutz/Pydf/assets/14955977/5e141583-0216-429d-9ba8-be938aa13017)

-# PyDaffodil -- Pydf
+# Python Daffodil -- Pydf

-The PyDaffodil (Pydf) package provides a lightweight, simple and flexible 2-d dataframes built on python data types, including a list-of-list array as the core datatype.
-Daffodil is similar to other data frame packages, such as Pandas, Numpy, Polars, Swift, Vaex, Dask, PyArrow, SQLite, etc. Daffodil provides basic dataframe functionality which is not available in core python, but should be.
+The Python Daffodil (DAtaFrames For Optimized Data Interpretation and Linkage -- Pydf) package provides a lightweight, simple and flexible 2-d dataframes built on python data types, including a list-of-list array as the core datatype.
+Daffodil is similar to other data frame packages, such as Pandas, Numpy, Polars, Swift, Vaex, Dask, PyArrow, SQLite, etc. but is simpler as may be faster.
+Daffodil provides basic dataframe functionality which is not available in core python, but should be.
 Daffodil uses standard python data types, and can mix data types in rows and columns, and can store any type within a cell, even another Pydf instance.

 It works well in traditional pythonic processing paradigms, such as in loops, allowing fast row appends, insertions and other opertions that column-oriented packages like Pandas handle poorly or don't offer at all.